The Kellers: Zach and Jane, Miah, Avery, Tov

 New Tribes Mission ministers among unreached people groups.
 In 2500 of the world’s 6500 people groups, there is no church, nor is there any work being done to establish a church.
 NTM exists as a tool for the local church.
 Tribal evangelism is complex and requires a large group of people to handle the details of working in a foreign country with isolated people groups.
 Since it is too big a job for most local churches, NTM exists to help the church accomplish this task we all share.

-When they look back at the past ten years of their lives, Zach and Jane are amazed at how the Lord has directed them and worked in their lives to bring them to this place, to be used by Him in this way.
+Zach and Jane are amazed at how the Lord has directed them and worked in their lives so they could be used by Him as He has.

 Zach and Jane Keller